TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

  - misspelling or
  - harmful injections

-can be handled with exception in the case that the code can not accept just the right one.
+can be handled with exception forcing the user to retry the input or breaking the code in early stage.

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
-SQL Injection (SQLi) is a type of an injection attack that makes it possible to execute malicious SQL statements.
+SQL Injection (SQLi) is a type of injection attack, that makes it possible to execute malicious SQL statements.<br>
+To protect the application, one can:

-Prevent SQL Injection attacks with input validation and parametrized queries with prepared statements: do not use the input directly.
+**- Prevent SQL Injection attacks** <br> with input validation and parameterized queries with prepared statements: <br>
+ to prevent the use of input directly.

-Also sanitizing all input e.g.: remove potential malicious code elements such as single quotes and other special characters.
+**-** or **sanitizing all input** e.g.: remove potential malicious code elements such as single quotes and other special characters.

-Turning off the visibility of database errors on production sites.
+-Turning off the visibility of database errors on presentation layer.

 #### What is XSS?
 How to protect an application against it?
 Cross-site script injection.
 Most of all:
- -   Context-sensitive server side output encoding<br>
+ - Context-sensitive server side output encoding <br>
 and:
  - Input validation or data sanitization.
  - Using safe JavaScript APIs
+-->

 #### How to properly store passwords?
 In at least hashed form.
 Or hashed and salted.